What Are the DOOH Billboard Ad Specifications and Design Guidelines?

 5. File Naming: Use clear, standardized file names (e.g., ClientName_Location_Size_Date).

-By following these guidelines and tailoring your designs to the specific dimensions and conditions of the target screens, you can create effective and visually appealing DOOH billboard ads.
+By following these guidelines and tailoring your designs to the specific dimensions and conditions of your target screens, you can create effective and visually appealing DOOH billboard ads.

 • Related Articles